angystallone/ProbShakemaps/README.md

 **Generate the scenarios ensemble**

 Create the `event-id/current` folder for the event and provide the corresponding `event.xml` file.
 This will be used by `SeisEnsMan` to download the event QUAKEML file needed for generating the ensemble of event-compatible scenarios.
-Move to `SeisEnsManV2` directory in `path/to/shakemap/data/shakemap_profiles/world/` and use the following command (ensure that you set the `--nb_scen` parameter to the desired number of scenarios in the ensemble):
+Activate the environment SeisEnsMan and move to `SeisEnsManV2` directory in `path/to/shakemap/data/shakemap_profiles/world/`.
+Then run the following command (set the `--nb_scen` parameter to the desired number of scenarios in the ensemble):

 ```bash
 ./line_call.sh
 ```

 After being generated, the ensemble of scenarios is saved in `INPUT_FILES/ENSEMBLE` folder, ready to be queried by `ProbShakemap`.
-Any other old files has been moved to the `BACKUP` folder.
+Any other old file has been moved to the `BACKUP` folder.
 Before running `ProbShakemap`, make sure to deactivate the environment SeisEnsMan:

 ```bash